Computation of orders and cycle lengths of automorphisms of finite solvable groups: Details on and correctness proofs for Algorithms and

 \subsection{Details on computing orders and cycle lengths in the elementary abelian case}

-In this subsection, we give details on how we intend to perform the computation of the order of $M_i$ in Step 7 of Algorithm \ref{algo1} and of the cycle length $\lambda_i$ in Step 9 of Algorithm \ref{algo2}, both deterministically and probabilistically.
-This serves two purposes: Firstly, to remove ambiguity from the pseudocode formulation, and secondly, to prepare for the complexity analysis in Section \ref{sec3}.
+In this subsection, we give details on how we intend to perform the computation of the order of the matrix $M_i$ in Step 7 of Algorithm \ref{algo1} and of the cycle length $\lambda_i$ in Step 9 of Algorithm \ref{algo2}, both deterministically and probabilistically.
+This serves two purposes: Firstly, to remove ambiguity from the pseudocode formulation, and secondly, to prepare for the complexity analysis in Subsection \ref{subsec3P2}.
+We also include a few comments on the author's GAP implementations of these algorithms where appropriate.

 In general, for computing the order of an invertible matrix $M$ over a finite prime field $\IF_p$, proceed as in \cite{CL97a}.
-Note that this requires us to factor integers of the form $p^d-1$ with $d$ at most the dimension of $M$; in the probabilistic version of Algorithm \ref{algo1}, with whose complexity we are concerned in Theorem \ref{mainTheo2}, we will assume that a combination of the AKS algorithm (see \cite{AKS04a}), for deterministic primality testing in polynomial time, and the general number field sieve (see \cite{Pom96a}), for Las Vegas factorization of non-prime integers (or rather, only of integers that are not prime powers, but that is not a problem) in subexponential expected time, is used for this, whereas in the deterministic version, where we are not concerned with complexity issues, we may use any of the known deterministic integer factorization algorithms (the one from \cite{Hit18a} appears to have the currently best general worst-case complexity).
+Note that this requires us to factor integers of the form $p^d-1$ with $d$ at most the dimension of $M$; in the probabilistic version of Algorithm \ref{algo1}, with whose complexity we are concerned in Theorem \ref{mainTheo2}, we will assume that a combination of the AKS algorithm (see \cite{AKS04a}), for deterministic primality testing in polynomial time, and the general number field sieve (see \cite{Pom96a}), for Las Vegas factorization of non-prime integers (or rather, only of integers that are not prime powers, but that is not a problem) in subexponential expected time, is used for this, whereas in the deterministic version, where we are not concerned with complexity issues, we may use any of the known deterministic integer factorization algorithms (the one from \cite{Hit18a} has the currently best worst-case complexity).